 If you’re purchasing in one of the VA’s high-cost counties, you’ll have more entitlement at your disposal.
 Here’s where things can start to get a little complicated.

 Remember, the additional entitlement only applies when you’re buying in a high-cost county.
-If you’re moving from a high-cost county to a regular cost county, you would be using the $104,250 max as your starting point
+If you’re moving from a high-cost county to a regular cost county, you would be using the $113,275 entitlement maximum as your starting point.

 Purchasing again using your second-tier entitlement also comes with a unique caveat: You can’t have a loan amount below $144,001.